Skip to main content

 • Question the environment, not yourself.
 Sometimes the problem is not your capacity.
 It is that the situation you are in was never sustainable.

 These are first moves, not fixes.
 Burnout did not arrive overnight and it does not leave that way either.
 When you are ready for a full plan, read How to Recover from Burnout.
+If recovery needs to happen while you stay in the job, structured burnout recovery programs walks through what to look for.

 Figure Out Where You Stand